 You will be asked to provide transcripts, a process that can take time, especially if you have studied in another country.
 Rules vary; sometimes you may submit a copy, while other fellowships may require sealed originals.
 Be sure any blips in an otherwise strong record are addressed, either in your own personal statement or, if possible, in one of your recommendation letters.

-There are many advantages to applying for a fellowship through International Academic Programs.
+There are many advantages to applying for a fellowship through UMKC.
 Below we’ve tried to answer a few of the most frequently asked questions about fellowships.Read more

 Who can apply for a fellowship?

 The base requirements for almost all fellowships are high GPAs and full-time enrollment.
 After that, eligibility can be determined by a large range of factors that may include: citizenship, race/ethnicity, gender, community and campus service, undergraduate research, military service, and many others.
 Read the eligibility criterion carefully!

 How early should I begin preparing my application(s) for fellowships?

 It is never too early; fellowship applications cannot be prepared in a weekend!
 Some fellowships are open to sophomores (Goldwater and Udall).
 Start thinking about your interests and potential for a fellowship application early in your academic career.
 Talk to your academic advisors.

 How many recommendations will I need, and who should I ask for recommendations?